 The Johannesburg Book Club

 A good read is always a good idea, and chilling with people who love books just as much as you is twice the charm.
-The Johannesburg Book Club define themselves as a place “for those who read for pleasure, knowledge, enlightenment and fulfilment, while also celebrating the social aspects of reading”.
+The Johannesburg Book Club defines itself as a place "for those who read for pleasure, knowledge, enlightenment and fulfillment, while also celebrating the social aspects of reading".
 This place is essentially a hub for books and bibliophiles alike.
-If you’re looking to share your interest in books with like-minded people, honey, you’ll call this place home!
-To find out more about their regular get-togethers and literary discussions over wine, click here.
+If you're looking to share your interest in books with like-minded people, honey, you'll call this place home!

-Who cares if people think you’re a weirdo when they catch you sniffing on a book?
-It’s part of the joy of reading.
+Who cares if people think you're a weirdo when they catch you sniffing on a book?
+It's part of the joy of reading.
 I sniff and am shameless about it!
-While it has been argued that digital books (e-books) are taking over, for those who appreciate actual books, it’s a big deal to find a gem like this place.
-You’d swear you’ve time traveled to a different era when you walk into this place.
-Besides the smell of old, musty pages, you’ll find thousands of books and records for sale among other antiques.
-For more information, visit their Facebook page.
+While it has been argued that digital books (e-books) are taking over, for those who appreciate actual books, it's a big deal to find a gem like this place.
+You'd swear you've time-traveled to a different era when you walk into this place.
+Besides the smell of old, musty pages, you'll find thousands of books and records for sale among other antiques.

-This is where African literature thrives, so if that’s what you’re after, be sure to check this spot out.
-There’s loads of amazing books – from drama to non-fiction, fiction, poetry, children’s books and even second-hand titles.
+This is where African literature thrives, so if that's what you're after, be sure to check this spot out.
+There are loads of amazing books – from drama to non-fiction, fiction, poetry, children's books, and even second-hand titles.
 In this busy city life, we see it as a necessity to escape by drowning in a book or two, or three.
-Check out their website for a list of upcoming readings and latest releases, here!

 Sunday Times Books LIVE

 Finding out about book launches around the city can be a drag and is often the reason we miss out on some incredible book-related events.
 Luckily the Sunday Times Book LIVE platform has made it simple for us to check out which events are taking place in and around the city and to RSVP.

 African Flavour Books